Tudat/tudat/installation/creatingNewApps.rst

 **Step 3: Modify Repository Settings, and invite (a) collaborator(s) to (private) repository (optional)**

+   Depending on the project you are working on, you may not want your code to be publicly available (yet).
+To keep the repository private, change the settings of your repository, as described `here <https://help.github.com/articles/making-a-public-repository-private/>`_.

+   If you have made your repository private, you can control who can view/modify your repository.
+To add other users to your repository, go to the ``Settings/Collaborators`` of the repository, and add other users that you want to invite.

-   .. note:: IMPORTANT, when setting up a repository for use in the AE4866 or AE4868 courses, make sure to set the repository to private, and invite @dominicdirkx and @transferorbit.
+   .. warning:: IMPORTANT, when setting up a repository for use in the AE4866 or AE4868 courses, it is REQUIRED to set the repository to private, and invite @dominicdirkx and @transferorbit.

-    Go to the ``Settings/Collaborators`` of the repository.
-Add other users that you want to invite to the repository.

 **Step 4: Adding the application to your Tudat compilation**